OpenITI/MSS/README.md

 * If only the transcribed manuscript is available, so be it

 ### 5. How do we avoid having multiple location IDs for the same city/collection?
-Please check existing the list of existing location IDs before coining a new one.
+Please check existing the list of existing location IDs in this repo before coining a new one.

 ### 6. How do we make sure the third part of the URI is unique?